braidpool/braidpool/docs/braid_consensus.md

 $$

 The required difficulty for his bead which then given by $x_0$.
-This difficulty is committed to in the [committed metadata]() and verified to be correct according to the DAG and parent beads by all nodes.
+This difficulty is committed to in the [committed metadata](https://github.com/braidpool/braidpool/blob/main/docs/braidpool_spec.md#metadata-commitments) and verified to be correct according to the DAG and parent beads by all nodes.
+The committed metadata also contains a millisecond-resolution timestamp which is required to be monotonic.
+A bead's timestamp must be strictly greater than that of any of its parents.
+This timestamp is *different* from the timestamp in the Bitcoin block header, which is commonly used as nonce space for mining and not accurate.
+All time-dependent calculations herein use this timestamp, not the Bitcoin block header timestamp.

 ### Critical Damping